 Formation agents tend to be cheaper than accountants and lawyers, and they generally have systems in place for dealing with statutory registers efficiently and meticulously.

 1st Formations offers a Full Company Secretary Service, which includes:

 - a dedicated account manager

-- preparation and maintenance of your statutory registers
+- maintenance of your statutory registers

 - three changes to your company per year – in accordance with your instructions